metabrainz/picard-docs/getting_started/status_icons.rst

 :index:`Status Bar <icons; status bar, status bar>`
 --------------------------------------------------------

 There is a status bar at the bottom of Picard's main screen, which displays some information about current processing status.
-This includes four numbers along with the current port number that Picard is monitoring.
+This includes four numbers along with the current port number that Picard is monitoring, and a notification icon if there are any plugin updates available.
 In addition, if Picard is currently processing your files an estimated time to completion will also be displayed to the left of the status indicators.

 .. image:: images/status_bar.png
    :width: 100 %